aborroy/alfresco-agents-lab-clive/README.md

 │  ├─ main.py
 │  └─ dockerfile
 ├─ lab-material/
-│  └─ add-mcp-tool.md            # Step-by-step guide for adding the Markdown tool
+│  ├─ add-mcp-tool.md            # Step-by-step guide for adding the Markdown tool
-└─ compose.yaml                  # Root Compose that includes the two sub-stacks + agent
+│  └─ add-action-to-aca.md       # Step-by-step guide for adding a Summarizing action to ACA UI └─ compose.yaml                  # Root Compose that includes the two sub-stacks + agent
 ```